Is Watermelon Good for Kidney Patients? The Pros and Cons

 Diets that are high in lycopene may be protective against certain types of cancers, particularly prostate and colorectal cancers.

-Lycopene may also be helpful for better heart health.
+Besides blood pressure, watermelon may also be helpful for better heart health.
+This is again thanks to the lycopene.

 However, we need more research to prove these claims.